patrickgao0922/WeekPhotos/README.md

 ## Step 3 WeekPhotos.xcworkspace to start the project

+## Ohter things need to be paid attention

-## Make sure that the scheme is using debug configuration (Don't have to change)
+Make sure that the scheme is using debug configuration (Don't have to change)